 What can I marinade in Teriyaki Marinade?

-Any type of protein is actually really great with this teriyaki marinade.
+Any type of protein is actually really great with this marinade.
 Think pork, beef, or even vegetables.
 This would even work great with fish as well.

 How long should I let my protein marinade?

 This is ultimately up to you but consider a minimum of 2 hours for any type of meat to be the least amount of time and a maximum amount of time at 24 hours.